ivi-42/Play-with-data/README.md

 ## Overview
 This script analyzes and classifies posts from Hacker News (HN) into 'compliant' and 'non-compliant' categories.
 It includes data fetching, preprocessing, feature extraction, machine learning model training, and model interpretation.

+This is still a heavy workaround with many parts that are merely a generalization of a complex topic as human behaviour (https://www.youtube.com/watch?v=p0mRIhK9seg)

 ## Key Components

 ### Data Fetching and Preprocessing